CS241 — Winter 2026

 Problem 2: Declarations, Assignment, and Unary Operations

-Add support for pointer variables (int*) and unary pointer operations (dereference and address-of), which means that in addition to the rules required by A7P2 and A8P1, you must support the following additional rules:
+Add support for pointer variables (long*) and unary pointer operations (dereference and address-of).
+This means that in addition to the rules required by A7P2 and A8P1, you must support the following additional rules:

 dcls → dcls dcl BECOMES NULL SEMI